2020 AGPT applications for both colleges will open on 25 March 2019.

 As with most specialties, there is an application fee.
 This is payable once the Department of Health assesses your eligibility and you move through to the selection process.

-The fees for eligible applicants in 2019 are $700 for ACRRM and $725 for RACGP payable to the respective College upon confirmation of eligibility by the Department of Health.
+The fees for eligible applicants in the 2020 intake are $770 for ACRRM and $725 for RACGP payable to the respective College upon confirmation of eligibility by the Department of Health.

 5. Organise your references

 Both ACRRM and RACGP will ask you for the details of two referees who can comment on your skills, experience and suitability for general practice.
 This might be a GP or medical superintendent, for example.

 ACRRM has a rigorous referee checking system that allocates points to applicants based on referees’ responses.
 ACRRM asks your referees to complete an online response which takes about an hour.

 You should choose your referees carefully and brief them on the process and expectations thoroughly beforehand.
 They need to be aware of what is required of them, including the time it will take to fill in any forms or participate in interviews.